 - Introduction:

-- Examples Of Early Extra-Biblical Writings That Speak Of Pluralities Of Elders In Congregations Rather Than Being Led By A Single Man Over The Rest:
+- Early Extra-Biblical Writings Spoke Of Pluralities Of Elders In Churches, Not Them Being Led By A Single Man Over The Rest:

 -“And so, elect for yourselves bishops and deacons who are worthy of the Lord, gentle men who are not fond of money, who are true and approved.”
-(The Didache 15.1)
+(Didache 15.1)

 -“And so, elect for yourselves bishops and deacons who are worthy of the Lord, gentle men who are not fond of money, who are true and approved.”
 (1 Clement 42:4)